xavierchia/xavierchia.github.io/help.md

 ## Why me?

+*  I've grown [the agency](https://sales.co) I co-founded to 7-figures in revenue in less than 12 months, all with a remote team, healthy margins, and without losing my mind.
+* At my agency, team members are able to do what at other agencies takes at least 3 people, all thanks to AI + automations.
+* My agency has helped 100+ companies ranging from YC startups, Inc. 5000 companies, to award-winning agencies improve their sales function.
+* I've managed hundreds of cold email campaigns, contacting thousands of decision makers, generating millions in pipeline.
+* Every week I'm running systmatic cold email experiments to understand what is working right now.
 * I've built and sold multiple profitable businesses.
 I've also been brainstorming, researching, and sharing business ideas [every week](https://brainstorms.substack.com) for more than two years now.
 * I've grown 5 newsletters to 1000+ subscribers and one to 10,000+ subscribers.
 I've experimented with dozens of growth channels, formats, and monetization methods.
 Along the way I learned a ton about what's working and what isn't.
 * I've grown my [Twitter account](https://twitter.com/jakobgreenfeld) to 12,000+ followers and made countless invaluable connections along the way.
 I've done this by authentically sharing my journey, not through cheap growth hacks.